 - Providing realistic expectations of what translators actually do.

 - Corporate Social Responsibility.

 - Two-way learning – we learn a lot from our placement students!

-- To strengthen links between Atlas and graduate/postgraduate students
+- Strengthen links between Atlas and graduate/postgraduate students.

 A minimum of three months, on a full time basis.
-Please note that because we offer full and detailed training, we cannot offer part time placements or work placements for less than three months.
+Please note that we offer full and detailed training.
+We do not offer part time placements or work placements for less than three months.

 - Translation/proofreading tasks – limited amount depending on commercial experience.